xehoth/pintos/README.md

 # pintos

-The [pintos](http://web.stanford.edu/~ouster/cgi-bin/cs140-spring20/pintos/pintos.html) project used for ShanghaiTech CS130 Operating System.
+The [pintos](http://web.stanford.edu/~ouster/cgi-bin/cs140-spring20/pintos/pintos.html) project used for ShanghaiTech CS130 Operating System Fall 2021.
 All tests passed.

 **DO NOT USE IT FOR YOUR COURSE WORK DIRECTLY**